Skip to content

 ts.OutputDevice::id = 2; // 两份独立的 id,互不影响

-The constructor for Device is called twice, and id exists as two independent copies.
+The constructor for Device is called twice, and id consists of two independent copies.
 A touchscreen device should have only one ID.
-Even worse is data inconsistency—in large systems, having "two unsynchronized copies of state within the same logical object" is an extremely difficult bug to track down.
+Even worse is data inconsistency—in large systems, this kind of "desynchronized state within a single logical object" is the source of extremely hard-to-track bugs.

 Step 3 — Solving the Diamond Problem with Virtual Inheritance

-The solution provided by C++ is virtual inheritance: we add the virtual keyword when intermediate classes inherit from the common base class:
+The solution C++ provides is virtual inheritance: we add the virtual keyword when the intermediate classes inherit from the common base class:

 cpp